Skip to main content

 About the collection

-This article collection of BMC Cardiovascular Disorders aims to collect articles describing research exploring the molecular mechanisms underlying CVD, studies with translational potential, as well as pre-clinical and clinical investigations.
-Original research and review articles are especially welcome.
-Case reports will not be considered.
+This article collection of BMC Cardiovascular Disorders collected articles describing research exploring the molecular mechanisms underlying CVD, studies with translational potential, as well as pre-clinical and clinical investigations.

 ● Immunity and inflammation in Atherosclerosis